Fast Approximate Dynamic Programming for Input-Affine Dynamics: Final remarks

-\textit{(ii)~Extracting the optimal policy within the d-CDP algorithm:} As shown by our theoretical results and also confirmed by the numerical examples of Section~\ref{sec:numerical ex}, the d-CDP algorithms computationally outperforms the d-DP algorithm in solving the value iteration problem, i.e., computing the costs $\disc{J}_t: \setg{X} \ra \R,\ t = 0,1, \ldots, T-1$.
-On the other hand, the backward value iteration using the d-DP algorithm also provides us with control laws $\disc{\mu}_t: \setg{X} \ra \setg{U},\ t = 0,1, \ldots, T-1$.
-This can potentially render the computation of the control sequence for a given initial condition less costly.
-In order to address this issue, we have to look at the possibility of extracting the optimal policy within the d-CDP algorithm.
+\textit{(ii)~Extracting the optimal policy within the d-CDP algorithm:} The backward value iteration using the proposed d-CDP algorithms provides us \emph{only} with discrete costs $\disc{J}_t: \setg{X} \ra \R,\ t = 0,1, \ldots, T-1$.
+On the other hand, the backward value iteration using the d-DP algorithm \emph{also} provides us with control laws $\disc{\mu}_t: \setg{X} \ra \setd{U},\ t = 0,1, \ldots, T-1$.
+Application of these control laws can potentially render the computation of the control sequence for a given initial condition less costly.
+To address this issue, we have to look at the possibility of extracting the control laws within the d-CDP algorithm.
 A promising approach is to keep track of the dual pairs in each conjugate transform, i.e., the pairs $(x,y)$ for which $\inner{x}{y} = h(x)+\lftc{h}(y)$.
-This indeed seems possible considering the capability of LLT in providing the optimizer mapping $x\opt: \setg{Y} \ra \setd{X}$.
+This indeed seems possible considering the capability of LLT in providing the optimizer mapping $x\opt: \setg{Y} \ra \setg{X}$.